UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 </div>

-Based on the plot, we can see that our model predicts well on the middle range (grades 5 to 7).
-However, for the low grade and high grade wines (wine with grades 4 and 8), the model tends to under-estimate.
+Based on the plot, we can see that our model predicts well on the middle range (grades 5 and 6).
+However, for the low grade, the model tends to over-estimate (eg. grade 4), while for high grade wines (wine with grades 7 and 8), the model tends to under-estimate.

 ## Discussion: